Caloundra Airport: Airport facilities

 Caloundra airport has two sealed runways, 795 × 18 m.
 Only one runway is equipped with Pilot Controlled Lighting which can be turned on and off by radio as required.
 Fuel and aircraft maintenance facilities are available.
 There is no control tower and pilots are required to co-ordinate aircraft movements using a Common Traffic Advisory Frequency (CTAF).
 Circuit training for student pilots in not permitted after 2100 hours on weekdays and after last light on weekends as the airport is in a noise sensitive area.
 The nearest navigation aid for aircraft is the Maroochydore VOR installation 11.8 NM to the north.

-Currently there are no airlines serving Caloundra and there are no plans for regular passenger flights in the immediate future.
+As of June 2026 there are no airlines serving Caloundra and there are no plans for regular passenger flights in the immediate future.